twallet/habitus/docs/LIFECYCLE.md

 **Pending Reminders:**

-- Complete the reminder (changes status to `Answered`, sets value to `Completed`, creates new upcoming reminder for recurring trackings only)
+- Complete the reminder (changes status to `Answered`, sets value to `Completed`, creates new upcoming reminder if available)
-- Dismiss the reminder (changes status to `Answered`, sets value to `Dismissed`, creates new upcoming reminder for recurring trackings only)
+- Dismiss the reminder (changes status to `Answered`, sets value to `Dismissed`, creates new upcoming reminder if available)
 - Snooze the reminder (changes status to `Upcoming` with new time)

 **Upcoming Reminders:**